 She knew that first lifeforms were generally accepted to be cyanobacteria, but how did these ancient ancestors of ours come into being?
 How was life created from a soup of inorganic broth in the violent, young world?

 As I began to retrace the paths of my long-ago days, I was, unexpectedly, suffused with happiness.
 For hours I sat at the dining table, halfway across the world from my childhood home, but remembering those wonderful days that my brother and I sat at the kitchen table in my mother’s sunny house in a little town in southern England whilst our mother bustled around helping us, making Welsh cakes.
 She had loved us so such, gave so selflessly, and in giving selflessly to my daughter, I felt the same happiness rising gloriously in me.

 I never thought I would be doing this.
-I grew up believing that I am destined for great things, but I am becoming to realise at the end of my 48th year that the greatest thing one could do is to raise a family with love, rather than with resentment at the sacrifice.
+I grew up believing that I am destined for great things, but I am becoming to realise at the second half of my life that the greatest thing one could do is to raise a family with love, rather than with resentment at the sacrifice.
 It is in this spirit that G’s father spends a large chunk of his week driving her around, from football practice to friends’ houses to parties.

 I hope that in years to come, G will discover this surprise gift when she does the same for her child.
 I hope I have taught her to give selflessly, as my mother before me had given so selflessly.
 That is her legacy, transcribed in our maternal mitochondrial DNA.

 It is indeed true that if one were never taught to give, one would not know how to do so.
 Perhaps it can be learned consciously, and it is a lesson well-worth learning because of the riches it brings.

 If we look at the basic building blocks of life, then it is something that has the innate ability to store, replicate and transmit information.
 At the heart of these processes is the ability to read and write the language of chemistry; all life processes are inherently chemical in nature.
 It gives us resilience and inheritance.